DataMa-Solutions/docs/core_app/header/create_new_use_case/extensions/tableau_demo/tableau_demo.md

 <br>

-## 2. Insert the DataMa extension in a dashboard
+## 2. Insert the Datama extension in a dashboard

-* Download the DataMa demo Tableau extension .trex file.
+* Download the Datama demo Tableau extension .trex file.
 It is available on the [Tableau Gallery](https://extensiongallery.tableau.com/extensions).
 * In Tableau desktop, create a dashboard, and add your worksheet to this dashboard
 * Drag and drop 'extension' Object in your dashboard and select the .trex file you just downloaded
 * Click 'Start' at the bottom of the welcome modal when it appears